Sourcing content

 Here are some links to get you started:

-• In Freepd you can find lots of public domain music.
+- In Freepd you can find lots of public domain music.

-• Soundbible has hundreds of sound effects, and the information on permissions for reuse and attribution are right next to each audio clip.
+- Soundbible has hundreds of sound effects, and the information on permissions for reuse and attribution are right next to each audio clip.

-• You can read about the licence under which music in Bensound is shared here
+- You can read about the licence under which music in Bensound is shared here.

 How do I know if a font or a text is available for reuse?

 As you might have noticed, authors use many different kinds of fonts in their teaching resources.
-For example, teachers often prefer fonts that have a rounded for students who have recently started learning how to read, because it resembles handwriting.
+For example, teachers often prefer fonts that have a rounded a for students who have recently started learning how to read, because it resembles handwriting.
 Apart from the fonts that are pre-installed in computer software, other kinds of fonts can also be installed and used in resources.
 Font developers can protect their fonts by sharing them under different licences.
 An example of this is the SLI Open Font licence.
 Again, it’s good practice to check the website where the fonts originate to see the licence under which they can be used.
 If there are no specifications on how you can use them for different purposes, it might be better to choose a font that is clearly labelled for reuse.

 It can be confusing when thinking about the length of text that can be included within a resource.
 As with the rest of creative work, literary pieces such as books, poems and even blog posts, can be protected by copyright.
 It is not a good idea to include literary pieces, books or extracts when permission is not obtained, especially when they are lengthy.